What Is the Alberta Checkstop Program?

 The purpose of the Alberta Checkstop Program is to detain motor vehicles and check for impaired drivers.
 As part of the program, police officers stop thousands of vehicles on Alberta roadways each year.
 The program tends to ramp up activity around the holiday season, when social drinking is common.
 Consequently, it is important that you know and understand your legal rights in case you are stopped by a police officer at an Alberta checkpoint.

 If you have been charged with an alcohol-related offence, you need experienced legal representation on your side.
-The knowledgeable impaired driving lawyers at Alberta Impaired Driving Defence can advocate for you in court and ensure that all your legal rights are protected during your criminal case.
+The knowledgeable impaired driving lawyers at AIDD can advocate for you in court and ensure that all your legal rights are protected during your criminal case.

 Police Powers at Checkstops